30 credit hours | Available in: Chinese | French | German | Japanese | Korean (NEW!) | Russian | Spanish

 - 6 credit hours at the 6000-level in LMC, at least one course per semester in Fall and Spring.

-- 6 credit hours at the 6000-level in one language offered by ML (Chinese, French, German, Japanese, Russian, Spanish), at least one course per semester in Fall and Spring.
+- 6 credit hours at the 6000-level in one language offered by ML (Chinese, French, German, Japanese, Korean, Russian, Spanish), at least one course per semester in Fall and Spring.

 - 6 credit hours of Electives (6000-level in LMC or ML)

 - 6 credit hours of a Final Project, which may include a combination of coursework, MS Thesis, an internship or practicum, or independent project in LMC or ML, Summer

 The degree requirements are adaptable for individualized needs and interests.
 Each student’s course of study will be designed through dual advising by faculty from each School, according to the following guidelines:

 - Required courses, electives, and the culminating project should indicate a clear area of specialization in a linguistic, cultural, thematic, or disciplinary area of inquiry.